EVENTS

 MOVIE NIGHT!!!

-The Oscars will air on Sunday, March 10, and Oppenheimer is in the lead.
-Host your own Movie Night and discussion about nuclear weapons abolition!
+Here are resources for you to host your own Movie Night and discussion about nuclear weapons abolition!
 Check out the three movies below that so eloquently tell the horror stories that were left out of Oppenheimer.

 For your discussion: